-In 2019 we rolled out a further enhanced supplier due diligence questionnaire to provide us with assurance that our suppliers are operating in a way that meets our high ethical standards.
+A supplier due diligence questionnaire provides us with assurance that our suppliers are operating in a way that meets our high ethical standards.

 It is a responsibility of all managers to ensure that McBride policies are properly communicated, understood and applied.
 Managers are also responsible for undertaking full investigations into suspected breaches of McBride policies, rules and guidelines.
 This may involve disciplinary action where necessary and appropriate.

 Employees are encouraged to advise their managers as soon as possible where they either suspect or believe there has been a breach of the Group’s social and ethical standards.
 Any such communication will be handled confidentially and may be registered anonymously if the employee so desires.

 It is a requirement of employment with McBride that all employees read, understand and comply where legally required with all Group policies that are relevant to their role.

 McBride is part-way through rolling out Compliance Training to ensure that employees fully understand their obligations under our Group policies.